mbarkhau/lib3to6/README.md

 [](TOC)

-## Project Status (as of 2018-12-18): Experimental
+## Project Status (as of 2019-02-21): Experimental

-I've been using this library on personal projects and am still finding bugs.
-Currently I'm adding fixers and checkers based on issues found in those projects.
-Nonetheless, I've already found it to be quite useful and encourage you to give it a try.
+I've been using this library mainly for the [PyCalVer](https://pypi.org/project/pycalver/) project without any issues.
+I won't be adding any new fixers or checkers until Python 3.8 nears its release.
+Please give it a try and send your feedback.

 The ultimate goal would be to cover all cases documented on http://python-future.org and either: